Kedrick Whitehead Jr.: Tampa Bay Buccaneers

 After going undrafted in the 2023 NFL draft, Whitehead had a minicamp invite from the Tampa Bay Buccaneers, and was one of three players signed on May 15, 2023.
 He was released on August 30.

 Michigan Panthers

 On March 5, 2024, Whitehead signed with the Michigan Panthers of the United Football League (UFL).

 On June 2, 2025, Whiethead was selected to the All-UFL team.
-On June 9, 2025, Whitehead was named the 2025 UFL Special Teams Player of the Year.
+On June 9, 2025, Whitehead was named the UFL Special Teams Player of the Year.

+Columbus Aviators

+On January 12, 2026, Whitehead was allocated to the Columbus Aviators of the United Football League (UFL).